ebezzam/slm-controller/README.md

 - [Holoeye LC 2012](https://holoeye.com/lc-2012-spatial-light-modulator/)

-Note that if anything goes wrong with the communication with those devices, the phase maps are simply plotted to the screen using `matplotlib` instead of being shown on the devices themselves.
+Note that if anything goes wrong with the communication with those devices, the SLM pattern is simply plotted to the screen using `matplotlib` instead of being shown on the devices themselves.

 ## Installation